CecilWesterhof/PythonLibrary/memoize.md

 * F330 -> 0.038

 The Fibonacci function is used to test memoize and the 40th value is most of the time calculated more as 750.000 times faster.
 Very significant indeed.

+By the way: this example is academic, because the iterative version is faster.